FAQ: Teflon® Encapsulated O-Rings: M-Cor Inc.

 WHAT IS A HOLLOW CORE O-RING AND WHY IS IT USED?

-Is the ENCAP-O-SEAL Teflon Encapsulated O-Ring FDA and USP VI compliant.
+Is the ENCAP-O-SEAL Teflon Encapsulated O-Ring FDA and USP VI compliant?

 WHAT IS DUROMETER?

-Durometer is a numerical scale for measuring the hardness of rubber.
+In simple terms, durometer is a numerical scale for measuring the hardness of rubber.

 What is the Durometer of the Teflon® Encapsulation?